-Due to COVID-19 and the library closure, there are currently no volunteer opportunities available at this time.
+Due to COVID-19, there are currently no volunteer opportunities available at this time.
 Please check back soon.

 Materials Processing Assistant (Once a week, 2-3 hrs)